- LAST REVIEWED: 06 May 2016

 - DOI: 10.1093/obo/9780199846733-0148

 There are very few monographs of any kind on the Comoros in English.
 Scattered references and occasionally whole chapters may be found in works on the Swahili, the Indian Ocean, or Africa generally, but the paucity of original research and lack of firsthand knowledge of the islands has seen many of the general English-language texts—usually chapters in reference works—simply being reiterations of previous works.
 Much is therefore repetitive; unfortunately, this observation extends to errors, the most egregious (and tenacious) of which is Njazidja for Ngazidja, but this is only one of many.
-In English, Newitt 1984 is the only real choice: fortunately, although now thirty years old, it is excellent.
+In English, Walker 2019 is the only real choice; the alternative, Newitt 1984, although now thirty years old, is also recommended.
 In French there is more, but curiously most work is discipline-specific and there is again a conspicuous lack of recent works of a general character.
 Although both are some twenty years old, Chagnoux and Haribou 1990 is a competent “pocket guide” type text, while Vérin 1994 is the standard longer work.
 Barraux 2009 is a more recent contribution that complements Vérin 1994 nicely.
 Flobert 1976 is more academic, while Faurec 1941, Gevrey 1870, and Manicacci 1939 remain useful although they are almost primary sources themselves now.

 Barraux, Roland.
 Du Corail au Volcan: L’histoire des îles Comores.
 Moroni, Comoros: Komedit, 2009.